RahulSundkar/LFX_Mentorship-2024_Pre-Test_3172/README.md

 cargo add burn --features vision cargo add indicatif
 ```
-These are added because i faced some errors during execution.
+These are added because I faced some errors during execution.

 Now the [Cargo.toml](./burnbook_guide/Cargo.toml) file should look like this: